anoma/nspec/docs/arch/node/engines/naming_behaviour.juvix.md

    - Response is sent back to the original requester
    - Response is sent to mailbox 0.

-### Important Notes:
+!!! warning "Important Notes"

     - The resolution process is read-only - it never modifies the evidence store
     - Multiple external identities may be associated with a single name

 ### `submitNameEvidenceAction` flowchart